 Cheapest non-owner car insurance companies in New Mexico

-The cheapest non-owner car insurer in New Mexico is Central Insurance, with rates averaging $119.
-The second cheapest New Mexico non-owner insurer is State Farm.
-Average rates are $149.
+Central Insurance is the cheapest non-owner car insurance in New Mexico, with rates averaging $119.
+The second most affordable option in New Mexico is State Farm, with an average rate of $149.

-Compare the cheapest non-owner car insurance companies in New Mexico below.
+The table below shows the most affordable non-owner car insurance companies in New Mexico.

 CompanyAverage annual premiumAverage monthly premium